-My research in creative writing (research as practice) is in short fiction and short stories, as well as linked short story collections, novels in stories and composite novels.
-My current creative research is in writing and disability, with a focus on carers and caring.
-My other area of interest is in speculative fiction, especially work that plays with genre boundaries.
+My research in creative writing (research as practice) has been in short fiction and short stories, as well as linked short story collections, novels in stories and composite novels.
+I'm also interested in writing and disability, with a focus on carers and caring, as well as speculative fiction, especially work that plays with genre boundaries and how this can be used to write about climate breakdown.
+This is on hold until I've finished my current research in memoir and autofiction.

 Since 2005 I have worked as an associate lecturer at Manchester Metropolitan University, The University of Bolton and Edge Hill University.
 I have also facilitated creative writing workshops around Manchester and the North West on a freelance basis.
 My most recent workshop was with English PEN and Help for Heroes at Tedworth House recovery centre.